alex-sbol/kycmetal/README.md

 # KYCmetal
-Website for a company that is advertisment, busness card, contact form and product catalogue
+Website for a company that is an advertisment, a busness card, a contact form and a product catalogue.
+Uses many pictures.
+In the future animations could be implemnted